office equipments

 3. Tax Deductions for Health Insurance Premiums

-A lot of people in this country get their health insurance through their job.
-Because freelancers are self-employed, they have to get their own health insurance.
+Many people in this country get their health insurance through their jobs.
+However, freelancers, who are self-employed, must get their own health insurance.

 Therefore, this is another business expense that may be tax-deductible.
 Whether you are purchasing your insurance on the marketplace, looking for COBRA insurance, or trying to cover the cost of health insurance in some other way, make sure that you keep track of how much you are spending on health insurance.
 These expenses could be tax-deductible.

-If you have questions about health insurance and freelance taxes, it is a good idea to work with an accountant.
-The deduction you take on your health insurance cannot exceed your annual earned income; however, there are other caveats that may apply to the health insurance tax deduction for self-employed individuals.
+If you have questions about health insurance and freelance taxes, working with an accountant is a good idea.
+The deduction you take on your health insurance cannot exceed your annual earned income; however, other caveats may apply to the health insurance tax deduction for self-employed individuals.

 See Related: Pros and Cons of Freelance Web Development